jkulawik/blog/_drafts/cpp.md

 However, at a time in which essentially every major programming language handles imports for you, should I really need to get a PhD in linking C++ to compile my code?
-Perhaps this complexity offers some amazing power in some department I'm not aware of, but to me this is an antiquated part of the language that adds tons of annoying overhead for businesses and hobbyists alike.
+Perhaps this complexity offers some amazing control in some department I'm not aware of, but to me this is an antiquated part of the language that adds tons of annoying overhead for businesses and hobbyists alike.

 Many C++ build systems have been created to address this issue,